-In January Orinda is planning on conducting a survey of 400 residents on what their opinion is of extending (and doubling) the half cent sales tax.
+In February 2020 Orinda is planning on conducting a survey* of 400 residents on what their opinion is of extending (and doubling) the half cent sales tax.

-Included in the survey are questions about the 30 miles of roads which the City has never adopted as public roads.
+Included in the survey are questions about the 30 miles of "private" roads which the City has never adopted as public roads.
 These roads provide access to 1,550 Orinda homes; over 20% of Orinda.
-Most of these roads are small cul de sacs, indistinguishable from the 30 miles of cul de sacs and loop streets which are publicly maintained and define the very nature of Orinda’s semi-rural neighborhoods.
+Most of these roads are small cul de sacs, indistinguishable from the 30 miles of cul de sacs and loop streets which are publicly maintained and which define the very nature of Orinda’s semi-rural neighborhoods.

 You are going to be asked if you would support allowing any road which wants to provide public access to become a public road.
 Please answer that you support this initiative.